 For example if a client wants to reach a wide audience quickly with an intervention that learners can use when they need it, then in that case an e-learning solution is probably the best option.
 If however a client is looking for detailed feedback on behaviours that might prove difficult for a suite of e-learning to interpret, then face-to-face is probably a better option.

 It’s tempting to embrace the latest tech, but is your organisation equipped to deliver e-learning that is at the cutting edge?
-Are your computers equipped with sound cards?
-Do your learners all use the latest internet browsers?
-Do your IT restrictions prevent videos from playing?
-Are mobile phones widely used for work?

 There are good reasons, both technical and cultural, for having these restrictions in place.
 But we’ve found that they are often not identified until well into development.
 You supplier should encourage you to run an audit with your IT department early on to identify the tools you can (and cannot) work with.